 Stoicism is a philosophical school started by Zeno of Citium, that flourished in the 3rd century BCE.
 One of the newer schools of Hellenistic philosophy, it is still in existence in the modern world.
-Despite being around for over 2,000 years, it has recently started to become prominent again with the rapid spread of the internet in a tumultuous world.
+It has recently started to become prominent again with the rapid spread of the internet in a tumultuous world.

 Practicing Stoicism can help us focus on what is important in life without getting distracted by the things that waste our time and tranquility.